What Is A Herniated Disc?

 - Muscle spasms

 Herniated discs can also be asymptomatic.
-Some studies have shown that up to 20 percent or 30 percent of people who have never had back pain were found to have a herniated disc show on MRI studies.
+Some studies have shown that up to 20 to 30 percent of people who have never had back pain were found to have a herniated disc show on MRI studies.

-First step toward a herniated disc diagnosis is a physical exam by one of our specialists at Coastal Spine.
-This condition can also be diagnosed by X-ray, MRI, CT scan or EMG.
+First step toward a herniated disc diagnosis is a physical exam by one of our specialists.
+This condition can also be diagnosed by X-ray, MRI, CT scan, or EMG.

 At Coastal Spine, we provide herniated disc treatments in a variety of ways:

-- Surgery: If surgery is required for a herniated disc, treatment can often be provided in an outpatient setting with a minimally invasive surgical procedure.
+If surgery is required for a herniated disc, treatment can often be provided in an outpatient setting with a minimally invasive surgical procedure.
 More than 95 percent of patients can have herniated discs removed in this manner.
-The procedures are completed either in our spine dedicated surgical center or the local spine accredited hospital.
+The procedures are completed either in our spine dedicated surgical center, or the local hospital.